PDF417/pdf417-android/README.md

 - neither ARMv6 nor ARMv7 processors understand x86 instruction set
 - x86 processors do not understand neither ARMv6 nor ARMv7 instruction sets
 - however, some x86 android devices ship with the builtin [ARM emulator](http://commonsware.com/blog/2013/11/21/libhoudini-what-it-means-for-developers.html) - such devices are able to run ARM binaries (both ARMv6 and ARMv7) but with performance penalty.
 There is also a risk that builtin ARM emulator will not understand some specific ARM instruction and will crash.
+- ARM64 processors understand both ARMv6 and ARMv7 instruction sets, but neither ARMv6 nor ARMv7 processors do not understand ARM64 instructions
+- if ARM64 processor executes ARMv6 code, it does not take advantage of hardware floating point acceleration and does not use SIMD operations
+- if ARM64 processor executes ARMv7 code, it does not take advantage of modern NEON64 SIMD operations and does not take advantage of 64-bit registers it has - it runs in emulation mode
+- x86_64 processors understand x86 instruction set, but x86 processors do not understand x86_64 instruction set
+- if x86_64 processor executes x86 code, it does not take advantage of 64-bit registers and use two instructions instead of one for 64-bit operations
+- MIPS processors understand only MIPS instruction set, while MIPS64 processors understand both MIPS and MIPS64 instruction sets

-`LibRecognizer.aar` archive contains both ARMv6, ARMv7 and x86 builds of native library.
-By default, when you integrate _PDF417.mobi_ into your app, your app will contain native builds for all processor architecture.
-Thus, _PDF417.mobi_ will work on ARMv6 and x86 devices and will use ARMv7 features on ARMv7 devices.
+`LibRecognizer.aar` archive contains builds of native library for all available architectures.
+By default, when you integrate _PDF417.mobi_ into your app, your app will contain native builds for all processor architectures.
+Thus, _PDF417.mobi_ will work on all devices and will use specific processor features where it can, e.g. ARMv7 features on ARMv7 devices and ARM64 features on ARM64 devices.
 However, the size of your application will be rather large.

 ## <a name="reduceSize"></a> Reducing the final size of your app

-If your final app is too large because of _PDF417.mobi_, you can decide to create multiple flavors of your app - one flavor for ARMv6, one for ARMv7 and one for x86 devices.
+If your final app is too large because of _PDF417.mobi_, you can decide to create multiple flavors of your app - one flavor for each architecture.
 With gradle and Android studio this is very easy - just add the following code to `build.gradle` file of your app:

 ```
 android {